apache/zeppelin/docs/interpreter/pig.md

 ### How to configure interpreter

 At the Interpreters menu, you have to create a new Pig interpreter.
 Pig interpreter has below properties by default.
-And you can set any pig properties here which will be passed to pig engine. (like tez.queue.name & mapred.job.queue.name).
+And you can set any Pig properties here which will be passed to Pig engine. (like tez.queue.name & mapred.job.queue.name).
-Besides, we use paragraph title as job name if it exists, else use the last line of pig script.
+Besides, we use paragraph title as job name if it exists, else use the last line of Pig script.
 So you can use that to find app running in YARN RM UI.

 <table class="table-configuration">
     <tr>